-However, the generally employee-favourable tax treatment of profits interests (typically permitting capital gains treatment on liquidity, while proceeds from stock options are taxed as ordinary income rates in most circumstances), together with the increased popularity of limited liability company structures in private equity investments (for most practical purposes, the use of profits interests is limited to limited liability companies), has led to a marked trend toward profits interests over stock options in recent years.
-The prevalence of stock options persists in certain industries (including software and other technology sectors).
+The generally employee-favourable tax treatment of profits interests (typically permitting capital gains treatment on liquidity, while proceeds from stock options are taxed at ordinary income rates in most circumstances), together with the increased popularity of limited liability company structures in private equity investments, has led to a marked trend toward profits interests over stock options in recent years.
+The prevalence of stock options persists in software and other technology sectors.

 Restricted stock and similar types of capital equity are less commonly used for incentive equity, and usage is limited to corporations.
 Unlike stock options or profits interests, the value of restricted stock is taxable to the recipient at issuance.
-Accordingly, unless the recipient pays fair market value in exchange for the equity, the employee would have an upfront tax obligation without any corresponding liquidity until an exit scenario.
+Accordingly, unless the recipient pays fair market value in exchange for the equity, the employee would have an upfront tax obligation without any corresponding liquidity.

 To avoid this tax timing dilemma, the issuer company can loan the fair market value of the restricted stock to the employee to finance the employee's purchase of the stock.
-The terms of those loans are subject to rules of taxing authorities and as a result must not be entirely non-recourse.
+The terms of those loans are subject to rules of taxing authorities and must not be entirely non-recourse.
 They are generally repaid in connection with liquidation of the stock or termination of the employee's employment relationship.